SacTools/SAC_NODE_EXPORTER/README.md

  3. Utilities
 *   **Open Exported Folder :**
     Opens the file explorer (Windows Explorer, macOS Finder, or Linux Nautilus) directly to the `Exported_Nodes` directory.

+    Feel free to modify the tool as per your needs.

+    If the tool was useful or if there is any improved needed it would be kind if you leave a feedback on **sactools.support@gmail.com** .

+    If you have any repetative tasks in nuke which need automation please me know.

+    THANK YOU